F.A.Q.

 Q: I took other courses in fitness from other organizations/companies.
 Can I just challenge the exam?
 How do I challenge an exam?

 A: Yes, you can.
-There is a $30.00 fee per exam for challenges ($80 for the PT exam).
+There is a $35.00 fee per exam for challenges ($80 for the PT exam).
 You can make arrangements for write the exam with an approved proctor through our association.
-You will also need to do a practical evaluation.
-Please email exams@nsfitness.ca to arrange this.
+You will also need to do a practical evaluation which is an additional fee.
+Please email info@nsfitness.ca to arrange this.

 Q: I have a college diploma or a university degree in a fitness or health field.
 Can I join as a regular member or do I have to do the exams too?